Dr. Sarah C. Mead Jasperse, BCBA-D

 - Illinois Association for Behavior Analysis

-Dr. Mead began her early career in applied behavior analysis with the New England Center for Children (NECC) in Massachusetts as a direct care teacher in their residential program.
-At NECC She also began her training in the assessment and intervention of severe and disruptive behavior.
+Dr. Sarah C. Mead Jasperse began her early career in applied behavior analysis (ABA) with the New England Center for Children (NECC) in Massachusetts (USA) as a direct care teacher in their residential program.
+During this time, her passion for evidence-based behavior management and teaching strategies was ignited.
+She also began her training in the assessment and intervention of severe and disruptive behavior while at NECC.

-Her work in the areas of prevention, assessment, and intervention continued at the University of Kansas where she was an Adjust Faculty member and the director of a therapeutic day school as she worked under the co-mentorship of Drs.
-Claudia Dozier and Pamela Neidert.
-During this time, she taught at the undergraduate-, Master’s, and doctoral-level, supervised the clinical work and research activities of students in the Department of Applied Behavioral Science.
+Her work in the areas of prevention, assessment, and intervention then took her to the University of Kansas where she was an Adjust Faculty member and the director of a therapeutic day school.
+During this time, she taught at the undergraduate-, Master’s-, and doctoral-level, supervised the clinical work and research activities of students, and oversaw all clinical and administrative activities at one of the training sites for students in the Department of Applied Behavioral Science.

-After relocating to Aurora University in the Chicago area, she served as an Assistant Professor and the Program Director of the Department of Applied Behavior Analysis at the university.
-In this role, she oversaw the graduate and undergraduate training and directly supervised her graduate students working in a variety of community-based ABA programs in the region.
-While in this position, Dr. Mead Jasperse was elected to the Board of Directors of the Mid-American Association for Behavior Analysis, the Executive Committee of the Illinois Association for Behavior Analysis, and the Editorial Board of the Journal of Applied Behavior Analysis.
+Next, she relocated to Aurora University, in the Chicago area, where she was an Assistant Professor and the Program Director of the Department of Applied Behavior Analysis at the university.
+In this role, she oversaw the graduate and undergraduate training and directly supervised her graduate students working in a variety of community-based ABA programs in the region, including residential programs, therapeutic day schools, and early intervention centers.
+Her graduate students worked clinically with individuals ranging in age from early childhood through geriatric populations and conducted research in the areas of assessment and treatment of severe disruptive behavior, the prevention of the development of disruptive behavior, functional skill acquisition, and staff training and supervision.

 INVITED CONFERENCE PRESENTATIONS